 Four hours.
 Prerequisites: Senior standing in the Department of Art and Art History, ARH 1100, an ARH period-survey course at the 3000-level or higher, permission of a thesis advisor, and successful completion of coursework that satisfies Effective Communication SLOs A and B. This is the capstone course for the B.A. in Art History, and is designed to prepare one to do scholarly writing about art history and make a scholarly slide- or digital-image-presentation, whether in preparation for graduate school or for other life activities.
 The course may be taken by non-majors who wish to have this research and writing experience.
-In this course, the student will write a twenty-page research paper of the type commonly assigned in graduate art history courses.
-This course will be deemed to be cross-listed with any upper-division period-survey course taught during the same semester.
-The student will register for ARH 4999, will be responsible for attending a chosen period-survey course, and will complete the exams and other projects of that period-survey-except for the research paper required for the period-survey.
-Instead of the research paper required for the period-survey, in consultation with a faculty member chosen to be the thesis advisor, the student will select for his or her senior thesis a topic that is related to the content of the period-survey.
-The student will undertake and complete the research and writing of the thesis in consultation with the thesis advisor.
-In addition to the thesis paper, the student will give a ten- to fifteen-minute presentation on the subject of the thesis paper to the students and faculty of the Department of Art and Art History at one of the departmental critiques.
-The thesis advisor will assign the final grade.
+In this course, the student writes a twenty-page research paper of the type commonly assigned in graduate art history courses.
+This course is deemed to be cross-listed with any upper-division period-survey course taught during the same semester.
+The student registers for ARH 4999 and is responsible for attending a chosen period-survey course and to complete the exams and other projects of that period-survey-except for the research paper required for the period-survey.
+Instead of the research paper required for the period-survey, in consultation with a faculty member chosen to be the thesis advisor, the student selects for his or her senior thesis a topic that is related to the content of the period-survey.
+The student undertakes and completes the research and writing of the thesis in consultation with the thesis advisor.
+In addition to the thesis paper, the student gives a ten- to fifteen-minute presentation on the subject of the thesis paper to the students and faculty of the Department of Art and Art History at one of the departmental critiques.
+The thesis advisor assigns the final grade.
 Four hours credit will be given for this course, and four hours credit will be given separately for the period-survey course.
+Gen Ed: Ol, EC-C